Skip to main content

 Insurance companies employ investigators and use specialized software to monitor claimants' social media profiles.
 They look at Facebook, Instagram, TikTok, X (formerly Twitter), LinkedIn, YouTube, and even Strava and fitness trackers.
 If it is online and connected to your name, they can find it.

-Why This Is More Dangerous in NC Than Other States
+Why Social Media Is More Dangerous in NC Than in Any Other State

 In most states, social media evidence might reduce your settlement.
-In North Carolina, it can destroy it entirely.
+In North Carolina, it can destroy it entirely -- and it does so through a mechanism that surprises most people when they first hear it.

 Real Examples of Social Media Hurting Cases